Umuzi-org/ACN-syllabus/content/projects/nodejs/sql/_index.md

 - Ensure the use of `return`, not `console.log`.

-- When it comes to testing for this project, have a look at {% contentLink path="topics/unit-testing-mocks-and-spies" %} (jasmine specific), and make sure that mocks and spies are utilized properly.
+- When it comes to testing for this project, have a look at {{% contentlink path="topics/unit-testing-mocks-and-spies" %}} (jasmine specific), and make sure that mocks and spies are utilized properly.